regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 ### Insert multiple records with `batchWrite`

 * Open your function `amplify/backend/functions/insertdbbfunc/src/index.js`
 * We will use [`DynamoDB.DocumentClient`](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-example-document-client.html){target="_blank" rel="noopener"} library to handle CRUD scenarios.
-In our case to `create` data.
+In our case to `CREATE` data.
 * I found some pretty nice [answer @ StackOverflow](https://stackoverflow.com/a/49169600){target="_blank" rel="noopener"} which is using `dynamoDB.DocumentClient.batchWrite()` to handle multiple inserts in dynamoDB.